microsoft/axe-windows/docs/Automation.md

 HowToFix | `string` | Detailed information on how to resolve a violation reported by the rule.
 Standard | `A11yCriteriaId` | An enum which identifies the standards documentation from which the rule was derived.
 PropertyID | `int` | In cases where the rule tests one specific UI Automation property, this contains the UI Automation property ID in question.
 This property is used to link elements with rule violations to relevant documentation.
-Condition | 'string' | A description of the conditions under which a rule will be evaluated.
+Condition | `string` | A description of the conditions under which a rule will be evaluated.

 `ElementInfo` contains the following properties: